Stock market today: the Dow Jones ends above 40,000 points to cap the last winning week on Wall Street - ExBulletin

 The hope is that the Fed can successfully perform the balancing act of slowing the economy enough through high interest rates to stem high inflation, but not so much that it causes a severe recession.

 Of course, now that a growing percentage of traders are betting on the Fed cutting rates twice this year or more, some economists are warning that this optimism could go too far.
-It is something that This happens a lot on Wall Street.
+This is something that happens a lot on Wall Street.

 Although recent data reports have been better than expected, better than expected does not mean good, Bank of America economists wrote in a BofA Global Research report.